 Figure 14 Well-formed Boolean net "Ordering"

 Both loop components are bp schemes, the second - a linear sequence - is obviously well-formed.
 But the root component is not well-formed.
 The Genrich-Thiagarajan algorithm reduces the root component to the net from Figure 15 and stops without further reduction to an elementary bp scheme.
-The problem which hinders well-formedness is the partial synchronization of the two threads, originating at connector K1 and merging at connector K5.
+The problem which hinders well-formedness is the partial synchronisation of the two threads, originating at connector K1 and merging at connector K5.
 If connector K1 decides to activate place E2 and to deactivate place E3, then the closing join-transition K200 gets into deadlock.
 Even if we change transition K200 to a merge-transition, we can produce a similar deadlock by activating place E3 and deactivation place E2.

 This problem shows that the attachment of the boundary events of the EPC to the additional place start/end requires a careful analysis of the possible combinations of the boundary events: In the present case the process always ends with event E9 and sometimes with event E10 in addition.
-In order to avoid the partial synchronization we first duplicate transition F6 and place E9, then join the purchasing alternative at connector K10 and finally synchronize both alternatives by the merge-transition K200, which corresponds to the branch-transition K1.
+In order to avoid the partial synchronisation we first duplicate transition F6 and place E9, then join the purchasing alternative at connector K10 and finally synchronise both alternatives by the merge-transition K200, which corresponds to the branch-transition K1.
 The resulting net from Figure 14 is reduced by the Genrich-Thiagarajan algorithm to the well-formed elementary bp scheme from Figure 16.
 Hence the original EPC „Ordering“ from Figure 4 is well-formed provided we connect the boundary events to the basepoint start/end according to the Boolean net of Figure 14.

 Figure 15 Genrich-Thiagarajan reduction: Termination in the ill-structured case